-remains from Crosbysaurus so it is unknown what role tooth position has in tooth morphology.
+It is tempting to think that these differences may be systematically significant.
+We refrain from using these differences to taxonomically segregate MNA V10666 from other Crosbysaurus specimens, however, for several reasons.
+The sample size from Utah is low (n=1) and individual variation within this taxon has not been quantified.
+In addition we lack any other body fossil remains from Crosbysaurus so it is unknown what role tooth position has in tooth morphology.
 Coupled with the taxonomic and systematic problems associated with Revueltosaurus (Hunt, 1989; Hunt and Lucas, 1994; Heckert, 2002; Parker et al., 2005; Heckert, 2005, Irmis et al., 2006, Heckert et al., 2012), a taxon whose relationship and taxonomy has been radically altered by the discovery of body fossils, we refrain from adding to the confusing plethora of tooth taxa known from the Late Triassic of North America.

 Previous authors have suggested that Crosbysaurus is useful as a biostratigraphic index taxon of the St. Johnsian division of the Adamanian LVF assemblage (late Carnian in age) (Heckert and Lucas, 2006).
 If these previous workers are correct MNA V10666 may provide an important lower limit on the age of the Chinle Formation at Comb Ridge, an area that has received little paleontological or stratigraphic work.
 Such correlations should be treated as highly tentative, however, pending further stratigraphic work at Comb Ridge by the authors and others.
 Considering the different morphology found in MNA V10666 and other specimens of Crosbysaurus it is possible that this taxon may not be as useful as an index fossil as originally suggested.
 This view is bolstered by the discovery of a single isolated tooth of Reticulodus synergus (MNA V10652) at a similar stratigraphic level north of The Hills Have Teeth locality by the first author.
 R. synergus has been regarded as an index taxon for the Norian-aged Revueltian LVF (Heckert and Lucas, 2006).
 While detailed stratigraphic work remains to be done the data available at this time suggest that MNA V10666 is Norian in age.
-The occurrence of two index taxa from different LVFs in the same stratigraphic range would reduce the biostratigraphic utility of those taxa.
-It is hoped that additional remains of both taxa will be recovered at Comb Ridge by future workers to provide additional data to test these conclusions.
+The occurrence of two index taxa from different LVFs in the same area would reduce or eliminate the utility of those taxa to biostratigraphy.
+It is hoped that additional remains of both taxa will be recovered at Comb Ridge by future workers to provide additional data to bolster these conclusions.